project-chip/connectedhomeip/silabs_examples/unify-matter-pc/readme_user.md

 # Unify Matter PC User's Guide

-The Unify Matter PC is a Unify Protocol that enables interaction between Unify network and a Matter fabric.
+The Unify Matter PC is a Unify Protocol Controller that enables interaction between Unify network and a Matter fabric.
 For a more thorough description see the [Unify Matter PC Overview](../../silabs_examples/unify-matter-pc/readme_overview.md).